phfaist/latexpp/README.rst

 See the ``latexpp/fixes/`` directory for the list of possible fixes.
 There isn't any good documentation at the moment (I wrote this preprocessor in the matter of a few days, and I won't have tons of time to devote to it).
-But the python source should be short and relatively understandable.
+But the python source is pretty short and should be relatively decipherable.

 Each `XXXFixes` class in each module provides a fix that you can invoke from the YAML config file as shown above.
 You can specify custom arguments to the class